-I’m Cindy, a postdoc researcher based in Finland.
+I’m Cindy, a design researcher based in the Nordic countries.
 My research focus is on everyday design in material peer production, especially DIY makers who design, make, invent and innovate in fab labs and makerspaces.
 I’m particularly interested in how “sustainability” plays a role in makers’ techno-utopias.
 As a DisCONAUT I’m keen on learning about and examining feminist, postcolonial, postcapitalist, socialist and justice-oriented perspectives that re-politicize peer production, maker culture and the sharing economy to reveal how power is held and distributed.
 I also teach design-for-sustainability, write about urban activism and carry a camera around incessantly.

 What is your favorite smell and why?